 Ian became very good at disguising his drug habit.
 All through high school, he excelled on the baseball team and was the third highest scorer on the lacrosse team.
 He insisted he was okay, but he really wasn’t.

 In his senior year of high school, his car was firebombed in the driveway of our home.
 In retrospect, we realized it was drug related, but at the time, the explanation he gave us made sense.
 It was all a lie.
 Drug activity is typically associated with violence and deception.

 Nine months before he died, Ian and two friends snorted heroin for the first time.
 He was a college sophomore at the time.
 One boy became scared, one became sick — and Ian liked it.

 During his last summer, while he was in counseling and recovery, Ian renewed his close relationships with all of us.
 My son came back to me.
 We talked a lot and played tennis.
 He enjoyed playing golf with his step–dad Larry.
 To his doting big sister Candace, who has Downs Syndrome, he was a ray of sunshine.

-He shared some things from his heart with me the summer before he died and I began to develop some insight into the private pain he had held onto for so long.
+He shared some things from his heart with me the summer before he died, and I began to develop some insight into the private pain he had held onto for so long.
 He had so much regret over his drug use.
 “Mom, I messed up.
 It is not Dad’s fault, or Larry (his stepfather), or your fault.
 I take responsibility.
 I messed up.”
 My heart was broken.
-I knew that kids mess up; he was paying for it with his spirit, his intellect, and his life.
-That last summer, when he realized what he had done to his life and to all of us, his pain became excruciating.
-But he couldn’t stop.
+But he couldn’t stop using drugs.

 This was my promise to Ian.